THIS IS ME…

 I run retreats, I host a bi-monthly lunch for entrepreneurs, I am a public speaker, a workshop facilitator and I work with people 1:1.

 As a child I loved to act, sing and dance.
 I shut all of that down at the age of 13.
 In October 2017 I embarked on a journey to discover my voice again.
-In 2018 I recorded my first album entitled 8 Crows.
+In 2018 I recorded my first album entitled, 8 Crows.
 The album is set to release mid-2019.
 It was incredible bearing my soul in musical form.
-You can listen to 3 tracks off 8 Crows here.
+You can listen to 8 Crows by clicking here.
 In February 2019 I began working on my second album which will feature a more urban vibe and hip-hop beats.
 I’m very excited about continuing to discover myself as a singer/songwriter and hip-hop artist.

 Before I became a coach I was a production manager for the online gambling industry’s leading news website CalvinAyre.com.
 I traveled the world managing film crews, models, hosts and 6-figure budgets producing videos of conferences, parties and industry icons.
 Before I was a production manager I was an account executive with Scott Thornley + Company, one of Toronto’s top boutique advertising agencies.
 And before that, I ran my own direct sales business running dozens of employees to do mall promotions, door-to-door and business-to-business sales.